neondatabase/website/content/docs/reference/github-actions.md

 ## Create branch action

-This GitHub Action to create new branches in your Neon project.
+This GitHub Action creates a new branch in your Neon project.

 <Admonition type="info">
 The source code for this action is available on [GitHub](https://github.com/neondatabase/create-branch-action).
 You can also find this action on the [GitHub Action marketplace](https://github.com/marketplace/actions/neon-create-delete-branch).